matt-harvey/civil-date-time/README.md

 ## Contributing

-Contributions and are very welcome.
+PRs, bug reports, and suggestions are all welcome.
 Please ensure unit test coverage is maintained.

-(`composer test` runs the test suite.)
+`composer test` runs the test suite.